The Dark Side of Plant Medicine

 Sign up to receive our free psychedelic courses, 45 page eBook, and special offers delivered to your inbox.

-We read the miraculous stories on social media of how some people’s life changed after an Ayahuasca retreat and we think finally, we found the magic pill.
+We read the miraculous stories on social media about how some people’s lives changed after an Ayahuasca retreat, and we think we have finally found the magic pill.

-And while I personally believe that these plants are powerful allies in our healing and awakening, I am also aware of the nature of duality.
-Namely that where there is light, there is a shadow.
+While I believe these plants are powerful allies in our healing and awakening, I am also aware of the nature of duality- where there is light, there is a shadow.

-And while the healing light of these medicines are widely celebrated, as it should be, the shadows are often ignored.
+While the healing light of these medicines is widely celebrated, as it should be, the shadows are often ignored.

 Where There is Light, There is a Shadow

-So, let’s look at that shadow of plant medicines with the intention to learn and to educate ourselves on how to use these power plants in a sacred, conscious and responsible way.
+So, let’s look at that shadow of plant medicines so that we can learn and educate ourselves on how to use these power plants in a sacred, conscious, and responsible way.

-When you go to Peru or Costa Rica to participate in an Ayahuasca retreat (or Kambo or Bufo or San Pedro) you enter uncharted territory.
-First of all, you are out of your comfort zone, out of the familiar, maybe don’t even speak the language and second you are to embark upon a journey that you know nothing about, with people you don’t know and have never met before.
+When you go to Peru or Costa Rica to participate in an Ayahuasca retreat (or Kambo, Bufo, or San Pedro), you enter uncharted territory.
+First, you are out of your comfort zone, out of the familiar, and maybe you don’t even speak the language.
+Second, you are embarking upon a journey that you know nothing about with people you don’t know and have never met.

 Beware of the Shaman’s Spell

 Most of us want to trust people, especially when they use words we want to hear and promise things we deeply desire.
-When we are in the unknown and feel afraid and insecure, we naturally look for guidance.
-On top of that, when we are on a healing journey, we can be in pain, triggered, sensitive and overwhelmed, in other words, we are in a vulnerable state.
+We naturally look for guidance when we are in the unknown and feel afraid and insecure.
+On top of that, when we are on a healing journey, we can be in pain, triggered, sensitive, and overwhelmed; in other words, we are in a vulnerable state.
 Under these circumstances, we can be easily influenced, sometimes manipulated or exploited.

-We must remember that predators do exist and can sometimes take a form of a shaman or healer.
+We must remember that predators do exist and can sometimes take the form of a shaman or healer.

-Sometimes we can fall into a shaman’s spell, seeing what we want to see, a powerful, magical, perfect being: Shaman, Healer.
-We have to remember that when we meet a shaman we only see part of reality because we don’t know anything about their life or their reputation in their community.
-It can be hard to discern who are we really seeing and what kind of ‘powers’ they have, especially when we don’t know about anything of shamanism or plant medicine.
+Sometimes, we can fall into a shaman’s spell, seeing what we want to see, a powerful, magical, perfect being: Shaman, Healer.
+We must remember that when we meet a shaman, we only see part of reality because we don’t know anything about their life or reputation in their community.
+It can be hard to discern who we are really seeing and what kind of ‘powers’ they have, especially when we don’t know about anything related to shamanism or plant medicine.

 Do Your Research / Preparation for the Journey

-It’s my desire to help you to discern and recognize the red flags so you can find a safe place/people to work with these power plants, if you are called to do so.
-The following are some guidelines to help you discern between people who are really in service to others and people who use their power for self-serving purposes.
+I desire to help you discern and recognize the red flags so you can find a safe place/people to work with these power plants if you are called to do so.
+The following guidelines help you discern between people who are truly in service to others and people who use their power for self-serving purposes.

-The most important thing is not to give your power away thinking that shamans and gurus are perfect or superior or God-like, but instead use your logic and reason combined with your intuitive guidance to find out what serves you and what is not in your best interest.
+The most important thing is not to give your power away thinking that shamans and gurus are perfect or superior or God-like.
+Instead, use your logic and reason combined with your intuitive guidance to find out what serves you and what is not in your best interest.

 The Reputation of a Healer/Shaman/Retreat Center

-When you choose a place/person to lead you on this plant medicine journey, you can do a little background check and personally connect with people who can provide you with more information on the place or people who you are looking to work with.
-These include former participants, the staff/leader of the retreat or ceremony, members of the community where the retreat/ceremony is taking place.
-Please not to rely on just one source of information or book a retreat based on a flyer you saw on social media.
+When you choose a place or person to lead you on this plant medicine journey, you can do a little background check and personally connect with people who can provide you with more information on the place or people you want to work with.
+These include former participants, the staff/leader of the retreat or ceremony, and community members where the retreat/ceremony is taking place.
+Please do not rely on just one source of information or book a retreat based on a flyer you saw on social media.

 Informed Consent

 Every place/shaman/healer with integrity has a client intake process.
-This normally consists of a written intake form you fill out about your background and medical history and also a verbal consultation to discuss specific needs and desires.
-In addition, there has to be a signed agreement about the duties and responsibilities of both the client and the shaman/healer/retreat center, including pricing, number and duration of sessions and ceremonies.
-Performing any kind of healing, ceremony and ritual without informed consent can be potentially harmful and dangerous.
+This usually consists of a written intake form you fill out about your background and medical history and also a verbal consultation to discuss specific needs and desires.
+In addition, there has to be a signed agreement about the duties and responsibilities of both the client and the shaman/healer/retreat center, including pricing, number, and duration of sessions and ceremonies.
+Performing any healing, ceremony, or ritual without informed consent can be potentially harmful and dangerous.

 Transparency, Integrity

-Choosing a place/people with integrity is of utmost importance, but what does integrity really mean?
+Choosing a place/people with integrity is paramount, but what does integrity mean?

-Integrity means saying what you think, doing what you speak of, in other words leading, by example.
-Often people say something but then do something completely different.
-To bring your thoughts, words and deeds into alignment means being in your integrity.
-Transparency means you are open about your life, not much is hidden or secret.
-In general people who are more transparent have less to hide.
+Integrity means saying what you think and doing what you speak of; in other words, leading by example.
+Often, people say something but then do something completely different.
+Being in your integrity means bringing your thoughts, words, and deeds into alignment.
+Transparency means being open about your life; not much is hidden or secret.
+In general, more transparent people have less to hide.

-For me what makes a shaman/healer with integrity is somebody who uses their power in a conscious and responsible way for the benefit of all.
-As I mentioned earlier, the most common pitfalls in life (and in plant medicine) are the misuse of money, sex and power.
-To know somebody on a deeper level, we can look at their relationship with money, sex and power to have a more accurate picture of who they really are.
+For me, what makes a shaman/healer with integrity is somebody who uses their power consciously and responsibly for the benefit of all.
+As I mentioned, the most common pitfalls in life (and in plant medicine) are the misuse of money, sex, and power.
+To know somebody on a deeper level, we can look at their relationship with money, sex, and power to have a more accurate picture of who they really are.

 Service to Others

 Some people can be described as in service to self, while others are in service to others.
-This simply means that the service-to-others people are always working with the intention to serve the highest good of all and uplift the collective.
+This means that the service-to-others people are constantly working with the intention to serve the highest good of all and uplift the collective.
 These people usually lead a life of example and have a high reputation within their community.
-For obvious reasons, when you are looking for healing and higher guidance, you want to work with a person of integrity, ethics and service to others.
+For obvious reasons, when looking for healing and higher guidance, you want to work with a person of integrity, ethics, and service to others.

 Red Flags and Inner Guidance for Plant Medicine

 When we talk about the abuse of power, there are always some red flags.
-But what happens is that we often ignore these signals (gut feelings, intuition, doubts and questions) and allow others to tell us what is best for us.
-How many times you heard – I should have listened to my intuition?
+But what happens is that we often ignore these signals (gut feelings, intuition, doubts, and questions) and allow others to tell us what is best for us.
+How frequently have you heard – I should have listened to my intuition?

-Our intuitive guidance is a message from our higher self to help us navigate in a safe way.
-This is the aspect of us that first recognizes those red flags and sends an internal alarm signal.
+Our intuitive guidance is a message from our higher self to help us navigate safely.
+This aspect of us first recognizes those red flags and sends an internal alarm signal.

 The best service you can do for yourself is to tune into your intuitive guidance and learn to follow that.

-The following is a list of common red flags in the plant medicine healing space so we can bring more awareness and healing to these shadow aspects.
+The following list of common red flags in the plant medicine healing space to bring more awareness and healing to these shadow aspects.

 • Sexual relations between participants, healers, clients